Telmo/thong/README.md

 # Thong

+_Because sometimes you don't want to cover it all_

-Thong is a tonge in cheeck reference to [coveralls](https://coveralls.io/).
+Thong is a tongue in cheek reference to [coveralls](https://coveralls.io/).
 The purpose of thong is to provide similar capabilities to what [coveralls](https://coveralls.io/) provides for GitHub but being self hosted.

-I will try to make it as compatible with coveralls as possible.

 ## Installation